-Drug utilization for nadofaragene firadenovec, oportuzumab monatox, pembrolizumab, and gemcitabine ± docetaxel, which were used to determine costs, were obtained from clinical trials.
-The mean treatment duration for each was used, along with the recommended dosage and timing of administration, to determine the mean cumulative dose per person.
+Drug utilization for nadofaragene firadenovec, oportuzumab monatox, pembrolizumab, and gemcitabine \pm docetaxel, which were used to determine costs, were obtained from clinical trials.^{20,24,90} The mean treatment duration for each was used, along with the recommended dosage and timing of administration, to determine the mean cumulative dose per person.
 Table 5.8 shows the recommended dosage schedule for these drugs.

-At the time of publishing this draft, the prices for nadofaragene firadenovec and oportuzumab monatox were not available.
-We therefore estimated the prices for nadofaragene firadenovec and oportuzumab monatox using the price of pembrolizumab.
-The price for pembrolizumab was derived using the US Department of Veteran Affairs Office of Procurement Federal Supply Schedule (FSS) prices.
-The price for gemcitabine ± docetaxel was estimated using WAC, obtained from Micromedex Red Book.86 Drug cost inputs are shown in Table 5.8.
+At the time of publishing this report, the prices for nadofaragene firadenovec and oportuzumab monatox were not available.
+We therefore estimated the price of nadofaragene firadenovec using the price of pembrolizumab.
+The price of oportuzumab monatox was set at \$150,000 per year, an estimated price net of rebates that was communicated by Sesen Bio.
+The price for pembrolizumab was derived using the US Department of Veteran Affairs Office of Procurement Federal Supply Schedule (FSS) prices.29 The price for gemcitabine ± docetaxel was estimated using WAC, obtained from Micromedex Red Book.30 Drug cost inputs are shown in Table 5.8.